Ross sharp, Zimmerman homers as Nationals blank Cardinals

 MOLINA MILESTONE

 Yadier Molina caught his 2,000th game.
 Molina became just the sixth catcher in MLB history to catch 2,000 career games, and the only backstop to do so exclusively with one team.
 After he caught the first pitch, Wainwright stepped off the mound and the fans gave Molina standing ovation.
 He took off his mask and waved to the fans with his glove hand.
 A “Yadi” chant broke out.
 Molina caught his first game June 3, 2004, in Pittsburgh.
 Woody Williams was the pitcher.
+“It was a neat moment, a great moment for me,” Molina said.
+“I wish we could have had a different result.”

 DAY OFF